M.S in Canada

 Contributor-Level 9

-Yes, pursuing a master's in Canada is completely worth it for international students.
-Canada comprises globally recognised universities, affordable education and living costs, and provides post-study work permits.
-They provide clear immigration pathways, especially in the Tech field and STEM.
-Students can avail themselves of the funded programme or a scholarship to reduce their expenses to some extent.
-Students who manage their education strategically can boost their ROI, and career growth.
+Yes studying masters in Canada is worth it for Indians.
+Canada has globally famous universities, affordable education and living costs and offer post study work permit.
+They provide immigration pathway especially in Tech field and STEM.
+Students can avail scholarship to reduce their some expenses.
+Students who manage their education strategically can grow their ROI and career growth.

 Get authentic answers from experts, students and alumni that you won't find anywhere else